New Content Daily Sign Up Here

 “I will be leaving Hong Kong to study in Australia for the next two years.
 I have lived in HK for the last 5 years and would like to return after I have completed my studies.

-I am wondering if it is possible to maintain my residency in Hong Kong if I returned every 4 months.
+To this end, I am wondering if it is possible to maintain my residency in Hong Kong if I returned every 4 months.
 I have a work visa here that is valid until next September but will be leaving for school in July.
 I am hoping to get my Permanent Residency here and would like to have the five years that I have lived here count towards that instead of having to start all over when I return.

 More Stuff You May Find Useful or Interesting